Vet reveals everything you need to know about chocolate poisoning in dogs (plus what to do if your pup eats some)

 Chocolate toxicity is dose-dependent, meaning that the more chocolate that is consumed the more risk there is to your pet.
 Equally, bodyweight plays a part, with small dogs much more susceptible to chocolate poisoning than larger dogs that consume the same amount.

-Toxic effects may not be seen for 2 to 24 hours post ingestion, so even if your dog seems fine after eating chocolate you must get them to a vet as soon as possible so that treatment is started early.
+Toxic effects may not be seen for two to 24 hours post ingestion, so even if your dog seems fine after eating chocolate you must get them to a vet as soon as possible so that treatment is started early.

 How much chocolate can a dog have before it's fatal?